|Nutrition Facts (per serving)|

 Everyone needs a dish in their party food repertoire that can be flawlessly executed no matter how hectic the hosting duties become.
 Not only does this baked brie fit that bill, but it’s so delicious, and delivers such incredible bang for the buck, that you may find yourself assembling one at two o’clock on a Sunday morning, or rationalizing about why it’s fine to make it for yourself for Tuesday’s lunch.

-- Fig butter, or your favorite fruit butter or preserves
+Fig butter, your favorite fruit butter or preserves

-- 1/2 cup to 1 cup walnut halves (depending on size of the cheese)
+1/2 to 1 cup halved or chopped walnuts, depending on size of the cheese

-- Crisp brioche toasts, sliced baguette, or assorted crackers
+1 baguette, sliced and toasted, crisp brioche toasts, or assorted crackers

-Place the walnuts in a baking dish and put them in the oven for 10-15 minutes or until fragrant and lightly toasted.
+Place the walnuts in a baking dish and put them in the oven for 10 to 15 minutes or until fragrant and lightly toasted.